-In this video, Handyguys Brian and Paul introduce 2 home audio devices: the Google Home an Amazon Echo Dot.
-Both of these devices have various functions, some of which may apply to the home owner.
-Over the next few videos, Handyguys Brian and Paul will compare and contract these 2 home audio devices particularly as they relate to home automation.
+In this video, Handyguys Brian and Paul introduce two home audio devices: the Google Home & an Amazon Echo Dot.
+Both of these devices have various functions, some of which may apply to the homeowner.
+Over the next few videos, Handyguys Brian and Paul will compare and contrast these two home audio devices particularly as they relate to home automation.

 Home Audio Device Comparison

 At a basic level, both home audio devices can function as speakers for music devices.
 In addition, both devices can answer questions and tell jokes; however, the Google Home is better for answering trivial things such as how many miles it is to the moon.
 Both home audio devices can also connect to their respective music services and can upload songs from your phone to a certain point.